Craigharrison79/MS2-Quiz-Game/assets/documents/testing.md

 - **Issue:**

-> - Artwork needed resizing on different sie screen.
+> - Artwork needed resizing on different size screen.
 > - Artwork on phone landscape, remove world image from landscape to make everything fit better.
 > - Landscape game features did not fix on a page without the background breaking.
 Fix this by add .main-container: height: auto !important.
 > - Look at a question on big screens.
 Use grid-template-columns: repeat(2, auto) on a big screen to give the questions a more game show look.